vipinpv85/DPDK_SURICATA-4_1_1/README.md

  - [ ] use zero copy for paylaod, PKT decode and other layers

 # Work in progress
- - [x] cleanup logs and debug points
   - [x] use SW ACL for classification on directional rules from `https://github.com/vipinpv85/DPDK-Suricata_3.0`.

 # Things completed
  - [x] move dpdk config to `suricata.yaml`